chain4travel/camino-docs/docs/guides/deposits-and-bonds.md

 ## Bonds

 In the Camino Network, bonds are currently utilized for two purposes.
-The primary use is for staking by Validators, while the secondary use is for bonding DAO proposals.
+The primary use is for bonding by Validators, while the secondary use is bonding for DAO proposals.

-### Staking for Validators
+### Bonding for Validators

-Validators need to stake exactly 100,000 CAM tokens to become a validator.
-These staked tokens are locked in a bond and stay in that state for the duration of the bond.
+Validators need to bond exactly 100,000 CAM tokens to become a validator.
+These bonded tokens are locked in a bond and stay in that state for the duration of the bond.

-This mechanism is similar to other PoS blockchains' staking, but differs because in Camino Network the staked amount is fixed.
-Validators can not stake more or less than 100,000 CAM tokens.
+This mechanism is similar to other PoS blockchains' staking, but differs because in Camino Network the bonded amount is fixed.
+Validators can not bond more, or less than 100,000 CAM tokens.
 Additionally, validators are subject to KYC or KYB verification and are limited to running a single validator node.
 This creates a fair and democratic field for all members of the network to vote on DAO proposals.

-:::tip STAKED TOKENS CAN ALSO BE DEPOSITED
+:::tip BONDED TOKENS CAN ALSO BE DEPOSITED

 It is important to note that bonded tokens can also be deposited to earn additional rewards.